-Please complete and return this form by 15 January 2024 or as soon as possible for normal round admissions.
+Normal Round admissions: complete the yellow sections and ask your priest, minister, faith leader or church official to complete the grey sections.
+The Form should then be returned by 15 January 2025 or as soon as possible.
 You must also complete a LA Common Application Form